 On Monday morning the 5th Maine boys reached Strafford Court House and halted there only two hours before resuming the march.
 “The weather was now very hot,” and “the men were … suffering with sore and blistered feet,” Bicknell reported.
 “Some received sun-strokes which incapacitated them for service for considerable time.”

 Except for listening to a distant cavalry fight, the 5th Maine boys relaxed.
-But “on the evening of” Thursday, June 25, “down came the tents, knapsacks were packed, and amid a severe rain-storm, the regiment marched to Fairfax Station,” Bicknell remembered.
+But “on the evening of” Thursday, June 25, “down came the tents, knapsacks were packed, and amid a severe rain-storm, the regiment marched to Fairfax Station,” Bicknell reported.

 The troops had deployed to meet an expected Confederate attack.
-When that did not occur, “and after waiting as patiently as men hungry, tired, sleepy, and wet could do,” the Maine boys “resumed their march back to the former camp-ground, amid the darkness, rain, and mud,” he said.
+When that did not occur, “and after waiting as patiently as men hungry, tired, sleepy, and wet could do,” the Maine boys “resumed their march back to the former camp-ground, amid the darkness, rain, and mud,” he wrote.

 The exhausted soldiers had “scarcely … got into a position in which to rest, before orders were issued” to resume the pursuit of Lee.
-“A hasty meal was taken,” and at 3 a.m., Friday, June 26, “the troops were again on the tramp,” Bicknell recalled.
+“A hasty meal was taken,” and at 3 a.m., Friday, June 26, “the troops were again on the tramp,” Bicknell noted.

 The Long March resumed with a vengeance.
 “Now followed a series of forced marches, which have never been excelled, even if they have ever been equalled (sic) in the history of American campaigning,” Bicknell later wrote.

-“All the [Friday] morning, all day long the rain poured and the men tramped, tramped, marching that day 25 miles, and this following a sleepless night,” he said.
+“All the [Friday] morning, all day long the rain poured and the men tramped, tramped, marching that day 25 miles, and this following a sleepless night,” he noted.
 “The men were very, very tired.”

 And they stayed tired as the 5th Maine formed into “line at three o’clock in the morning” on June 27 “and marched fifteen miles” before” crossing the Potomac river on pontoon bridges,” according to Bicknell.

-On Sunday “a march of twenty miles was made … and at night the regiment went into camp near Hyattsville,” Md., he recalled.
+On Sunday “a march of twenty miles was made … and at night the regiment went into camp near Hyattsville,” Md., he wrote.
 At 2:30 a.m., Monday, June 29, “the command was again aroused, and without any delay, proceeded at once upon the road.”

 That day the 5th Maine boys tramped 17 miles, took a break while “a hasty breakfast was prepared,” and marched another eight miles to camp that night deeper in Maryland.

-“The country round about was most beautiful,” and “the farm houses and everything around them, indicated thrift and prosperity,” Bicknell noticed.
+“The country round about was most beautiful,” and “the farm houses and everything around them, indicated thrift and prosperity,” Bicknell reported.
 “A sight met the eye here, which did the hearts of the Maine boys much good.

 “It was a modern school-house.
-So seldom had one of those New England institutions been seen since the regiment left home, that the appearance of this one excited considerable comment and remark,” he remembered.
+So seldom had one of those New England institutions been seen since the regiment left home, that the appearance of this one excited considerable comment and remark,” he wrote.

-On Tuesday, June 30, “the regiment was again upon the move,” Bicknell said.
+On Tuesday, June 30, “the regiment was again upon the move,” Bicknell noted.
 Cheered and fed by adoring civilians, the Maine boys tramped 25 miles, passing through Westminster before setting up camp near Manchester, Md.

 Not yet over, the Long March had taken its toll on the 5th Maine.
 “Feet were blistered.
-Frames were sore and weary,” Bicknell recalled.
+Frames were sore and weary,” Bicknell said.
 The regiment spent Wednesday, July 1 in the camp, “until about nine o’clock in the evening, when orders came to march at once for Gettysburg.”

 Their tummies full from a good supper, most of the Maine boys “had lain down for a good night’s rest,” but when ordered to strike the tents and prepare to march, “they seemed ready for the work.”
 While “the air was hot and sultry,” the 5th Maine soldiers knew “that the enemy had invaded northern soil.

 … and tramped and tramped and tramped.
-They marched 40 miles in 19 hours without a halt “long enough to make a drop of coffee,” Bicknell recalled.
+They marched 40 miles in 19 hours without a halt “long enough to make a drop of coffee,” Bicknell wrote.
 Munching on hard tack, the Union troops staggered through the hot Wednesday night and past dawn on Thursday, July 2.
 Many men actually fell asleep while marching.

-“Now a thrill of interest sweeps through their frames,” he remembered.
+“Now a thrill of interest sweeps through their frames,” he reported.
 “One, two, three o’clock in the afternoon, and still the corps was moving on toward Gettysburg.
 The conflict seemed nearer.
 New strength seemed imparted to the men.”

 He looked back along the dust-covered infantrymen, back along their “continuous march of nearly forty miles in nineteen hours, and all this after the forced marches of nearly a week.

 “The Fifth Maine was still in the advance.
-As our lines came up, the news spread like wildfire throughout the army, and cheer after cheer ran along the lines,” Bicknell proudly reported.
+As our lines came up, the news spread like wildfire throughout the army, and cheer after cheer ran along the lines,” Bicknell wrote.
 “The men seemed wild with excitement.
 “Drums beat, colors were flying — it was a season of rejoicing.
 The long weary miles were all forgotten.”

 The Long March was over.